verne-h/user-auth-api/README.md

 ## Configuration

+The application environment is defined in `src/config/index.ts`.
+That file validates and exports the supported environment variables and provides the default values used throughout the app.

-The API reads configuration from environment variables, and it also loads values from a local `.env` file when present.
+The API reads configuration from environment variables.
 The repository includes an `.env.example` file with the supported keys.
+For production, the app should be refactored to load environment values from a deployment-managed `.env` or secret/config mechanism before the config schema is parsed.

 Supported variables include: